jasonrichdarmawan/ProtocolExample/README.md

         Now, imagine you want to change every #000000 to slightly brighter black Hex color #000011.

-        You will have to change each shape's tokenized color, 3 times.
+        You will have to change each tokenized color, 3 times.

 4. Software Engineer register the tokenized colors